wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 Otherwise, you may only enter via BSI/Woodlands.
 You may choose to walk across the Causeway.

-Alternatively, you may use the shuttle bus arranged by the Johor government, chargeable at S$1 (note: <span style="text-decoration:underline;">cannot</span> be paid with RM3, no change provided).
+Alternatively, you may use the shuttle bus arranged by the Johor government, chargeable at S$1 (note: cannot be paid with RM3, no change provided).
 They operate hourly from 7.30am to 6.30pm (except 1.30pm for lunch break).
 See [here](https://www.facebook.com/officialpaj/posts/3930626316950618) for timetable.

 Take note of the operating hours at each checkpoint in Malaysia (BSI operates from 7am to 7pm; KSAB operates from 8am to 12am for light vehicles).
 The Singapore checkpoints operate 24 hours a day.